vpakarinen2/qwen-qa-bot-langchain/README.md

-# Simple Q/A bot using LangChain.
+# LLM Q/A bot using LangChain.

 ## Setup